What You Might Not Know About Replacing Missing Teeth

 Teeth replacement options that rest on the gum ridge, like dentures and bridges, do not function as efficiently as you bite and chew as teeth that are firmly anchored to the jawbone, such as natural teeth or implant-based restorations.
 That means that using those options to replace missing teeth will make eating some foods much more difficult.

-While there are many more details to look into as you consider teeth replacement options, these are among the most important ones in terms of your long-term oral health, comfort and appearance.
+While there are many more details to look into as you consider teeth replacement options, these are among the most important ones in terms of your long-term oral health, comfort, and appearance.
 Drs.
-Lee and DeFelice will be able to help you learn more about these options and which of them might be best solution to restoring your smile.
+Lee and DeFelice will be able to help you learn more about these options and which of them might be the best solution to restoring your smile.

 Ready to learn more about your options when it comes to replacing your missing teeth?
 If so, download our free ebook, Three Best Options for Teeth Replacement.